Using Bulldog Connect to Refer Students

 To issue a referral to Academic Success Coaching:

 - Log into My Fresno State > Select BULLDOG CONNECT from the main menu (If Bulldog Connect is not found on the main menu, select "My Homepage" and select "Campus Systems."
 From here, BULLDOG CONNECT can be selected.

-- Under Actions, select "Issue a Referral"
+- On the Staff or Faculty Homepage, select "Issue a Referral"

 - Complete the form by selecting a reason and provide comments if necessary

 We strongly encourage faculty to talk with students ahead of time before referring them to Academic Success Coaching.

 What Happens When a Student Has Been Referred?

 - Academic Success Coaching will conduct outreaches to students to schedule an appointment.